SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

 - **Agile gaurantees, disciplined engineering and best practices** - only the "with what" and the "why" change, "how" remains constant
-- **Less is almost always more** - less design, fewer features, less code results in fewer defects.
-It is the single greatest simplification tool for reducing complexity
+- **Less is almost always more** - less design, fewer features, less code results in more quality, more reliability.
+It is the single greatest tool for minimizing complexity
 - **Pareto principle of feature design** - craft the 20% of functionality that satisfies 80% of customer needs
 - **Better to kill a feature than ship incomplete** - half-baked features that